Jennifer Gong-Gershowitz: Legislation

 Gong-Gershowitz has introduced several bills that have gone on to become law.
 This includes HB0376, which requires Illinois schools to create a unit of curriculum dedicated to studying Asian-American history, as well as HB0709, which required the Illinois Department of Human Services "to conduct a public information campaign to educate immigrants, refugees, asylum seekers, and other noncitizens residing in Illinois of their rights under the U.S. Constitution and Illinois laws that apply regardless of immigration status."

 Personal life

-Gong-Gershowitz resides in Glenview with her husband and three sons.
+Gong-Gershowitz is of third-generation Chinese-American descent through her father, and Irish through her mother.
+She resides in Glenview with her husband and three sons.
 She is a human rights attorney by trade.
+She is Jewish.